ismrmrd/ismrmrd/doc/mrd_messages.md

 | unsigned short | uint32_t | char            |
 </div>

 Alternatively, the text contents of a configuration file can be sent directly via the data stream.
 The length is sent as an uint32_t.
-Configuration text is sent as a null terminated char string.
+Configuration text is sent as a UTF-8 encoded char string.

 In addition to specifying a configuration "preset" to be executed on the server, it is often desirable to modify specific parameters of the configuration, such as filter strength or the toggling of intermediate outputs for debugging purposes.
 While individual parameters are specific to a given pipeline and server, the format of this configuration is standardized to enable interoperable communications between various clients and servers.